tinkerbell/crocodile/README.md

 ## Host requirements

 ### Minimal
-For most OS image builds, all you should really need is Docker on a reasonably modern Linux distro with KVM virtualization support.
+For most OS image builds, all you should really need is Docker on a reasonably modern Linux distro with KVM virtualization support. *Ubuntu docker hosts may need to reboot after ensuring that `libvirt-daemon-system` is installed prior to running crocodile.

 ### ESXi special requirements
 To build ESXi images we depend on special bridged networking provided by libvirt-daemon.